 Practitioners and scholars in fields as diverse as public policy, international development, and security studies increasingly recognize that successful programs in their fields require effective and accountable governance.
-The Masters of Arts in Democracy and Governance seeks to understand the foundations of democratic and responsive government, how policymakers can create and implement policies to achieve these objectives, and prepares students for careers in democracy assistance and governance reform.
+The Master of Arts in Democracy and Governance seeks to understand the foundations of democratic and responsive government, how policymakers can create and implement policies to achieve these objectives, and prepares students for careers in democracy assistance and governance reform.
 Situated in the heart of Washington D.C., this multidisciplinary degree is the most comprehensive and unique of its kind in the United States.

 Beyond providing academic training, the Democracy and Governance Program advances research in the areas of democratic change and governance reform through the Center for Democracy and Civil Society (CDACS).
-CDACS conducts scholarly research, undertakes policy advocacy, hosts speakers and conferences, and published the biannual Democracy and Society.
+CDACS conducts scholarly research, undertakes policy advocacy, hosts speakers and conferences, and publishes the biannual Democracy and Society.

 Democracy and Governance Program